 Move the highlight in the left window to the directory in which you want to create a subdirectory

-- ▶ Press the NEW DIRECTORY soft key - ► Enter a directory name

-► Press the ENT key
+- Press the NEW DIRECTORY soft key Enter a directory name - Press the ENT key the NO soft key to abort.

-DIRECTORY \CREATE NEW?
+DIRECTORY \CREATE NEW ?

-▶ Press the OK soft key to confirm, or
+Press the YES soft key to confirm, or